eddgrant/vagrant-roller/README.md

 vagrant-roller has 3 main purposes:

-1. To provide a quick and easy means to test drive Roller - useful for people who are interested in trying Roller but don't want to go through the hassle of installing and configuring it manually.
+1. To provide a quick and easy means to test drive Roller - useful for people who are interested in trying Roller but don't want to go through the process of installing and configuring it manually.
-2. To provide an convenient and sandboxed way to author and test Roller themes.
+2. To provide a convenient and sandboxed way to author and test Roller themes.
 3. To provide some Puppet code with which a Roller install may be automated.

 ### How do I use it?